 And when you do choose us.
 The cost of your flight won’t be impacted, neither will the performance of the plane itself or your overall safety.

 Since November 2019, 9 million customers have taken net-zero carbon flights.
-This means we’ll be offsetting 0.8 million tonnes of carbon emissions from the fuel used for these flights through the projects we’re investing in below
+This means we’re offsetting carbon emissions from the fuel used for these flights through the projects we’re investing in below

 How are we carbon offsetting?